MonashDeepNeuron/HPC-Training/src/chapter1/wsl.md

 code .
 ```

 This will installed VSCode on the WSL from your Windows version and open it in the home directory.
-And thats it, you are done.
+And thats it, you are all setup.